 - Rocking chair or glider: Although not essential, it's nice to have when feeding baby.
 Pick out one that has padded arms for extra support and comfort.
 A footrest adds additional comfort, especially if breastfeeding.

-- Tape or CD player, Blue-tooth enabled speakers: Lullaby music is a nice way to lull baby into a peaceful sleep or soothe baby when he or she is upset.
+- Tape or CD player, Bluetooth-enabled speakers: Lullaby music is a nice way to lull baby into a peaceful sleep or soothe baby when they are upset.
+Apps that offer white noise are also a way to soothe baby and can be controlled with your smartphone.

 - 1 quilted mattress pad